 Explore the Picturesque Historic Centre

 Whether you’re visiting Querétaro for the day or you have longer to explore, don’t miss out on the city’s scenic historic centre, designated a UNESCO World Heritage site in 1996 and filled with beautiful historic buildings from the 17th and 18th centuries.
 The historic centre was made for aimless wandering, snapping photos of the architecture as you walk, stopping at a café or bar to refuel and generally just taking the time to soak up the colonial atmosphere and relaxed vibe.
+There are photo ops at nearly every turn, so have your camera or smartphone ready.

 Rest Your Head at Casa del Atrio